creame/joinchat/README.txt

 2. Learn from our tutorials on [Youtube Channel](https://www.youtube.com/channel/UCqHiSNPBaQ918fpVnCU1wog/).
 3. Or rate us [on WordPress](https://wordpress.org/support/plugin/creame-whatsapp-me/reviews/?filter=5/#new-post).

+*WhatsApp and WhatsApp Logo are brand assets and trademark of Facebook, Inc.*
+*WAme is not in partnership, sponsored or endorsed by Facebook, Inc.*

 == Installation ==

 1. Upload the entire `creame-whatsapp-me` folder to the `/wp-content/plugins/` directory.